WillhKessler/portfolio/_codeportfolio/Query_PurpleAirAPI_withR.md

     R packages: dplyr, httr  \n
     API Access- PurpleAir AQ Sensor Network API"
 ---
-# Querying Data from Purple Air Monitors
-## Pull PurpleAir sensor history for a list of sensors
+# Pull PurpleAir sensor history for a list of sensors
 Accessing an API and pulling data can be both a huge time-suck initially and save immense amounts of time in the long run.
 The Purple Air Network is a distributed network of air quality monitors for assessing indoor and outdoor air quality.
 This tutorial will show you how to create a list of all the sensors in a given area, and then access historical data averages for a fixed time window, and save the results to ONE combined file

-### Get A Purple Air API Key:
+# Get A Purple Air API Key:
 To access the Purple Air API, you need a unique API key.
 Keys are used to control access to the API, track usage, and charge accounts for frequent requests.
 Thankfully, Purple Air provides 1 million free credits to allow for testing, small data downloads, and non-commercial use.
 This will be more than sufficient for grabbing daily data for large areas.